Woodpecker: Anatomy

 Woodpeckers possess many sophisticated shock-absorption mechanisms that help protect them from head injury.
 Micro-CT scans show that plate-like spongy bones are in the skull with an uneven distribution, highly accumulated in the forehead and occiput but not in other regions.
-Along with the long hyoid bone “safety belt” the woodpecker has uneven beak lengths which drastically reduce strains when compared to equal length.
+Along with the long hyoid bone "safety belt" the woodpecker has uneven beak lengths which drastically reduce strains when compared to equal length.
 Models have shown that pecking force is changed to strain energy and stored into the body at around 99% absorption while 1% is in the head.
-The head also has many factors that reduce strain to the brain and small portions of energy are dissipated into the form of heat, therefore the pecks are always intermittent.
+The head also has many factors that reduce strain to the brain and small portions of energy are dissipated into the form of heat; therefore the pecks are always intermittent.
+Others dispute shock-absorption in the head (which reduces the force of pecking) but instead point to adaptations within the brain itself.

 Tau protein accumulation is associated with chronic traumatic encephalopathy (CTE), and thus has been studied in sports where athletes suffer repeated concussions.
 Tau is important as it helps hold together and stabilize brain neurons.
 Woodpeckers' brains share similarities to humans with CTE showing most build-up in the frontal and temporal lobes of the brain.
 It is not yet known whether these accumulations are pathological or the result of behavioral changes.
 More research is being done on the subject and the woodpecker is a suitable animal model to study.
 The orientation of the brain within the skull increases the area of contact when pecking to reduce stress on the brain, and their small size helps, given the acceleration speeds.